 Brief: The T-6 is a joint Air Force/Navy undergraduate pilot trainer developed under the Joint Primary Aircraft Training System program.
 The aircraft is based on the Swiss-designed Pilatus PC-9, and the Navy version is designated T-6B.
 Mods include a strengthened fuselage, zero/ zero ejection seats, upgraded engine, increased fuel capacity, pressurized cockpit, bird-resistant canopy, and digital avionics with sunlight-readable LCDs.
 The tandem student and instructor positions are interchangeable, including single-pilot operation from either seat.
 The T-6 is fully aerobatic and features an anti-G system.
-USAF production was completed in 2010, with an expected service life of 21 years.
-Ongoing mods include a crashsurvivable flight data recorder, updated training aids and Next-Generation Onboard Oxygen Generation System (OBOGS) to combat hypoxia-like incidents.
-Improved maintenance and inspections have resulted in an 82 percent reduction in hypoxic incidents and will continue until fleetwide retrofit is completed in mid-2024.
-FY23 launched the Avionics Replacement Program (ARP) to replace the T-6A's aging HUD cockpit displays and interface, integrate simulated air-to-air/air-to-ground weapons and EW, and modernize debriefing aids.
+Ongoing mods include a crash-survivable flight data recorder, and updated training aids.
+The fleet completed Next-Generation Onboard Oxygen Generation System (OBOGS) upgrades in 2024.
+Improved maintenance and inspections resulted in an 82 percent reduction in hypoxia-type incidents in the interim and upgrades aim to eliminate aircrew oxygen problems from the fleet.
+FY25 will launch the delayed Avionics Replacement Program (ARP) to replace the T-6A's aging HUD cockpit displays and interface, integrate simulated air-to-air/air-toground weapons and EW, and modernize debriefing aids.
 Future development includes controlled flight-into-terrain-avoidance systems.
+A single T-6A made a gear-up landing at JBSA Randolph on April 3, 2024, following an inflight emergency.
+The Vietnam Air Defense Air Force received its first three T-6Cs on Nov.
+20, 2024, as part of a landmark Foreign Military Sale of 12 aircraft.
+The delivery marked the first U.S. aircraft delivery since the end of the Vietnam conflict, buttressing regional partnership capacity to confront growing regional threats.

 Contractor: Beechcraft/Textron Aviation Defense (formerly Raytheon).
 First Flight: July 15, 1998.
 Delivered: May 2000-May 2010.